FREQUENTLY ASKED QUESTIONS (FAQs)

 My child has challenges that are not accommodated by mainstream schools.
 What are my options?

-Whether your student has learning, psychological, emotional, and/or behavioral issues, we can assist in finding placement in a nurturing and/or therapeutic program for your child.
+Whether your student has learning, psychological, emotional, and/or behavioral issues, we can assist in finding placement in a nurturing and/or therapeutic school or program for your child.
 These options include therapeutic residential programs that have the resources to accommodate these students.
 A few residential programs take students as young as 4 years of age, but most are geared to adolescents.
 Troubled teens may also benefit from a short-term wilderness therapy program that supports not only the student but also the parents.
 These programs are therapeutic in nature (not punitive) and offer intensive therapy to determine the cause of the teen’s behavior; teach the student and parents effective coping mechanisms while elevating the student’s self-esteem; and help the adolescent “get back on track” so he or she may successfully complete their high school education and pursue a brighter future.
 We understand that families in crisis typically need help immediately, so we will work evenings, weekends, holidays…whatever it takes to help the family find suitable placement for their troubled student.

 I’m on a budget and don’t feel I can afford your services.
 What are my options?